-The beautiful village of Murlo already implies the nature of the place by its name alone.
-In fact, the Latin word murulus means “walled place,” so images of beautiful terracotta walls encircling the village instantly spring to mind.
+You can imagine what the beautiful village of Murlo is like by its name alone.
+The Latin word murulus means “walled place,” so images of beautiful terracotta walls encircling the village instantly spring to mind.
 Then again, according to others, its name could also have derived from the Latin word mus (‘mouse’), and it isn’t by chance that different types of rodents are seen frantically peeking out of the ancient municipal coats of arms.

-Murlo Castle, a typical fortified village, dates back to the 12th century, when it was the main feudal centre of the bishops of Siena and Vescovado.
+Murlo Castle, a typical fortified village, dates back to the 12th century when it was the main feudal centre of the bishops of Siena and Vescovado.
 The castle’s map that we have today is based on the alterations made at the end of the 16thcentury after the fall of the Republic of Siena.
-It reveals the structure of the ancient fortress with walls towered by small dwellings that surround the Bishop’s Palace(now the site of the interestingArchaeological Museum, inside which you can admire the remarkable Etruscan Antiquarium of Civitate) the prison and the cathedral.
-There are two entrances to the castle.
+It reveals the structure of the historic fortress, with walls towered by small dwellings that surround the Bishop’s Palace(now the site of the interestingArchaeological Museum, inside which you can admire the remarkable Etruscan Antiquarium of Civitate), the prison and the cathedral.

 The Montespecchio Hermitage is also particularly interesting, situated in a town of the same name.
 Its walls were built right at the beginning of the Middle ages and have a larger inclination than the Leaning Tower of Pisa.

 Near Murlo is Vescovado, a historic village formed by merging two (Andica and Tinoni) into one.
 They were still separate at the beginning of the 19th century.
 The church is home to a painting by Benvenuto di Giovanni from 1475, portraying the enthroned Madonna with saints.

 In the charming surrounding area is the Nature Reserve of Basso Merse, whose riverbed is home to all types of rare species, such as otters and various amphibians.